StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     rm -r directory1 directory2 /data/directory3

 Most Linux systems will delete files immediately following a user’s request.
-However, to prevent people accidentally deleting files, the cluster has been set up to require keyboard confirmation for every individual file to be deleted.
+However, to prevent people accidentally deleting files, the cluster has been set up to require keyboard confirmation for every individual file that is to be deleted.
 This can be a time consuming process if many files need to be removed simultaneously.
 To stop the system requiring the additional confirmation, append the `-f` flag to the remove command.

 **<u>Warning!</u>
 Unlike Windows and MacOS, the command line version of Linux on the cluster does not have a Recycle Bin, which means that once a file has been deleted it is gone forever!
 So be extra careful when deleting files as it is easy to specify the wrong location and potentially lose many hours of valuable work.**

 ### Linux tries to help you!
 It’s easy to lose track of what you have been doing when typing successive rounds of text into the command line.
-However, by typing history you can see a list of the recent commands executed.
+However, by typing `history` you can see a list of the recent commands executed.
 Alternatively, press the &uarr; or &darr; arrows to navigate through your recent history.

 Furthermore, by typing <kbd>CTRL</kbd> + <kbd>R</kbd> and then typing a command of interest, the Bash shell will report the closest matching command from your history.

 Also, typing long commands and filenames and file structures can be quite difficult.
 Fortunately, the Bash shell comes with a very useful **autocomplete** function which we strongly recommend using, as this is easier for the user, saves time and reduces the risk of typos.

-To use autocomplete, start typing your command and then pressing <kbd>TAB<kbd> or double-pressing <kbd>TAB<kbd> to autocomplete/display suggestions.
+To use autocomplete, start typing your command and then pressing <kbd>TAB</kbd> or double-pressing <kbd>TAB</kbd> to autocomplete/display suggestions.
 This may take a bit of getting used to, so it is worth spending time practising with this feature to get it working optimally.

 #### Reading and writing files
 In this context we are talking exclusively about text files, or compressed text files.
 Linux has a number of simple programs to allow the user to view, write to and edit files.